gejames/infoblox_networks/README.md

         validate_certs: false
 ```
 ***

 Once the file is complete, you can push it to your source code repository.

-In Ansible Tower we will create a Job Template and Survey so anyone can create a new network in InfoBlox.
+In Ansible Tower, we will create a Job Template and Survey so anyone can create a new network in InfoBlox.

 In Ansible Tower, create a new inventory with your InfoBlox server as the host and a group called nios.
 Our playbook references that group, so the name should match our playbook host statement.

 You will also need to create a new Project that points to your source control.

 Create a job template for your new playbook.
-If you encrypted your **nios.yml** file with ansible-vault, you will have to provide your Vault credentials here.
+If you encrypted your `nios.yml` file with ansible-vault, you will have to provide your Vault credentials here.

 ![JobTemplate](docs/jobtemplate1.png)